dic-case-studies/casa6/readme.md

 #### Build

-While CASAtools can be built with either Python 2.7 or Python 3, [CASAtasks](https://open-bitbucket.nrao.edu/projects/CASA/repos/casatasks/browse) requires Python 3 so it is probably best to build with Python 3 from the start.
+While CASAtools can be built with Python 3, [CASAtasks](https://open-bitbucket.nrao.edu/projects/CASA/repos/casatasks/browse) requires Python 3 so it is probably best to build with Python 3 from the start.
 Make sure that ```-bash-4.2$ which python``` returns a path to the Python 3 executable you want to use because [CASAtasks](https://open-bitbucket.nrao.edu/projects/CASA/repos/casatasks/browse) builds with this executable.

 With the CASA build environment set up, the CASAtools module can be built like:
 ```